RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

-2.12 - 22 October 2013
+2.12 - 25 October 2013
-= Changed default memory settings from 512MB to 1024MB after out of memory problems with the current size of rpki repositories
+= Changed default memory settings from 512MB to 1024MB after out of memory problems with the current size of RPKI repositories
-= Added support to run validator in "Kiosk" mode
+= Added experimental support to run validator in "Kiosk" mode

 2.11.1 - 12 July 2013
 = Bug fix release, validator was rejecting *all* subsequent manifests as soon as one